Drew Freedman, Owner

 Drew is continuously staying up to date with the latest industry trends in healthcare.
 Owning an evidence based practice obligates him to be current with any new research that can provide relief to his patients or serve as a tool to enhance his therapists’ bodywork.
 This philosophy has driven Drew for so long that he has gone on to create a “side gig” called Let’s Get Clinical.
 Let’s Get Clinical is a web destination for manual therapists to learn from some the industries best educators and to stay current with all the new research in the industry.

-When Drew is not at The Boston Bodyworker, you will find him making his daily bike commute home along the Charles river or spending time with his beautiful wife and best friend, Michelle, along with their two young daughters, and black lab, Logan.
+When Drew is not at The Boston Bodyworker, you will find him making his daily bike commute home along the Charles river or spending time with his beautiful wife and best friend, Michelle, along with their two young daughters, and dog, Willie.

-Due to the demand for Drew’s work and the limitations to his schedule attributed to travel and business responsibilities, he may not accept any discounts or promotions on his services.
+Due to the demand for Drew’s work and the limitations to his schedule attributed to travel and business responsibilities, he only accepts referrals and does not accept any discounts on his services.